ljsummers/adventure-pp1/readme.md

 - unable to link thankyou.html to the booking/contact page without JavaScript.
 - bullet points on the index page looked out of place.
-- aboutus page needed to have margins added to make readability easier.
+- about us page needed to have margins added to make readability easier.
 - unable to use favicons to create TikTok links.
 <br>